 A convalescent Short-Eared owl (Asio Flammeus) patiently awaits its release date.

-One day in July 2024 Diego called me to photograph the release of a young Osprey that had been electrocuted.
+One day in July 2024 Alvaro called me to photograph the release of a young Osprey that had been electrocuted.
 This was a release not open to the public due to the delicate nature of the animal being the only Osprey in the region of Extremadura.
 But this story is for another article in the near future, stay tuned!
 Get in touch at robertransley.com